pyralog/pyralog/ADVANCED_FEATURES.md

 **This architectural pattern extends to EVERYTHING in DLog!**

-### Universal Pattern: Pharaoh Network via Snowflake IDs
+### Universal Pattern: Pharaoh Network via Scarab IDs

-**The principle is simple:** Any coordinator that assigns IDs can be distributed using Snowflake IDs + Obelisk Sequencer.
+**The principle is simple:** Any coordinator that assigns IDs can be distributed using Scarab IDs + Obelisk Sequencer.

 ```
 ┌──────────────────────────────────────────────────────────────┐